 The financial statements have been prepared on the historical cost basis, except for the revaluation of certain non-current assets and financial instruments.
+The going concern assumption and the accrual basis of accounting have been adopted.

 Cost is based on the fair-value of the consideration given in exchange for assets.